jokergoo/ComplexHeatmap-reference/book/02-single_heatmap.md

 dendrogram.
 This works when `cluster_rows`/`cluster_columns` is set to `TRUE` or is assigned with a `hclust`/`dendrogram` object.

-For this case, the dendrogram is still as same as the original one, expect the positions of dendrogram leaves are slightly adjusted by the gaps between slices.
+For this case, the dendrogram is still as same as the original one, except that the positions of dendrogram leaves are slightly adjusted by the gaps between slices.
 (There is no dashed lines, because here the dendrogram is calcualted as a complete one and there is no parent dendrogram or children dendrograms.)